- Public Works & Utilities

 - Dumping Items: Do not leave your garbage at other people's curbs.

 - Trash Pickers: If someone helps themselves to your curbside items and leaves a mess behind, you are responsible for cleaning it up.

 As usual, tag extra bags of garbage, and put yard waste in a biodegradable Coralville yard waste bag or in a 33-gallon container with an annual yard waste sticker.

 High volumes of garbage are collected during Mayor's Clean Up Week.
 Corrugated cardboard is banned from the landfill and must be flattened and recycled.
-Take cardboard to the Coralville Drop-Off Recycling Center (950 Hughes Street) or any drop-off location in Johnson County.
+Take cardboard to the Coralville Drive-In Recycling Center (212 1st Street) or any drop-off location in Johnson County.
 Learn about cardboard recycling

 - Can I set out electronics or appliances during Mayor's Clean Up Week?